 Reachability using NWPathMonitor and Combine

-About a month ago I decided to build a new app to attend a personal need, a desktop client for Pinboard, a service I've been using for over a decade to store and manage my bookmarks.
+About a month ago I decided to build a new app to address a personal need, a desktop client for Pinboard, a service I've been using for over a decade to store and manage my bookmarks.

 As any application which requires internet to fetch and update data, my client needed a way to detect network accessibility.
 For a long time the strategy adopted by engineers in this situation was to rely on Apple's Reachability class, a sample code the company used to provide for download on their developer portal.
 Well, either that or one of the many CocoaPods frameworks the community built to replace Apple's drag-and-drop solution.
-But since iOS 12.0 and macOS 10.14 there's a powerfull first-party alternative.
+But since iOS 12.0 and macOS 10.14 there's a powerful first-party alternative.

-is the easiest way to detect network changes (and retrieve connection properties).
+Introduced a couple of years ago, NWPathMonitor is the easiest way to detect network changes (and retrieve connection properties).
 Its interface is extremely simple to use, providing a callback to get notified of updates.

 let monitor = NWPathMonitor()